 Average Weather in Weslaco Texas, United States

-In Weslaco, the temperature typically varies from 51°F to 97°F over the course of the year, and is rarely below 38°F or above 101°F.
+In Weslaco, the summers are hot and oppressive; the winters are short, cool, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 51°F to 97°F and is rarely below 38°F or above 101°F.

 The hot season lasts for 3.8 months, from May 25 to September 20, with an average daily high temperature above 91°F. The hottest day of the year is August 4, with an average high of 97°F and low of 77°F.